Fighting Texas abortion law could be tough for federal gov't

-WASHINGTON (AP) — Foes of the new Texas law that bans most abortions have been looking to the Democratic-run federal government to be a saving grace – to swoop in and knock down the most restrictive abortion law in effect in the country.
+WASHINGTON (AP) — Foes of the new Texas law that bans most abortions have been looking to the Democratic-run federal government to swoop in and knock down the most restrictive abortion law in effect in the country.
 But it's nowhere near that simple.

 President Joe Biden , who denounces the law as “almost un-American,” has directed the Justice Department to try to find a way to block its enforcement.
 And Attorney General Merrick Garland says his prosecutors are exploring all possible options.
 But legal experts warn that while the law may ultimately be found unconstitutional, the way it's written means it'll be an uphill legal battle.